 9. Clean the exposed pipes

-Clean pipes around mixer valve prior to refitting
+Clean pipes around the mixer valve prior to refitting

 10. Put the mixer valve back together

-Do this in the reverse order to how you took it apart.
+Do this in the reverse order of how you took it apart.

 11. Now switch your water back on at the mains